 \section{INTRODUCTION}

-Let $(R, \mathfrak m)$ be a Cohen-Macaulay local ring of dimension $d$ with an infinite residue field and $I$ an $\mathfrak m$-primary ideal.
-Pierre Samuel proved that for sufficiently large $n$, the \textit{Hilbert-Samuel function} $H_{I}(n)= \lambda(R/I^{n})$ (where $\lambda()$ denotes the length) of an $\mathfrak m$-primary ideal $I$ is a polynomial $P_{I}(n)$, known as the \textit{``Hilbert-Samuel polynomial of I".} Since $P_{I}(n)$ takes only numerical values for every integer $n$, by the theory on numerical polynomials we can write
+Let $(R, \mathfrak m)$ be a Cohen-Macaulay local ring of dimension $d$ with an infinite residue field, and $I$ be an $\mathfrak m$-primary ideal.
+Samuel proved that for sufficiently large $n$, the \textit{Hilbert-Samuel function} $H_{I}(n)= \lambda(R/I^{n})$ (where $\lambda()$ denotes the length) of an $\mathfrak m$-primary ideal $I$ is a polynomial $P_{I}(n)$, known as the \textit{Hilbert-Samuel polynomial.} Since $P_{I}(n)$ takes only numerical values for every integer $n$, by the theory on numerical polynomials, we write

-Here, $e_{0}(I), e_{1}(I), \ldots, e_{d}(I)$ are unique integers known as the \textit{Hilbert coefficients.} The leading coefficient $e_{0}(I)$ of the polynomial $P_{I}(n)$ is called the \textit{multiplicity} of the ideal $I$ and is denoted by $e(I).$ Hilbert coefficients can be used to characterize the properties of the ring $R$, the ideal $I$ and the blow-up algebras associated with $I$.
+Here, $e_{0}(I), e_{1}(I), \ldots, e_{d}(I)$ are unique integers known as the \textit{Hilbert coefficients.} The leading coefficient $e_{0}(I)$ of the polynomial $P_{I}(n)$ is called the \textit{multiplicity} of the ideal $I$ and is denoted by $e(I).$ Hilbert coefficients can be used to characterize the properties of the ring $R$, the ideal $I,$ and the blow-up algebras associated with $I$.